-Please feel free to contact the Welcome Center between 9am-3pm with any concerns, suggestions, or comments regarding the program.
+Please feel free to contact the Welcome Center during business hours with any concerns, suggestions, or comments regarding the program.
 Parent and camper input is always welcome.
 The Welcome Center phone number is 631-852-4600.
-Messages for the director may be left at 631-852-4612 during business hours or email st266@cornell.edu with any questions, comments, or concerns.
+Messages for the director may be left at 631-852-4612 during business hours or email bn224@cornell.edu with any questions, comments or concerns.